Retire in Costa Rica – A Safe and Beautiful Place for Your New Life

 Other requirements are standard, such as a valid passport, completed forms, a birth certificate, and payment of fees.

-Although some tourists are surprised by the prices in Costa Rica, the cost of living is generally lower than in Germany or Switzerland.
+Although some tourists are surprised by the prices in Costa Rica, the cost of living is generally lower than in Europe or US.
 This is especially true if you can do without certain products that are only manufactured and imported abroad.

 Taxes (e.g., property taxes) are definitely very low in Costa Rica, which makes homeownership truly enjoyable.
 You can also find affordable rentals, especially if you're comfortable with Costa Rican standards.